-\Drechsler is at The Wharton School of the University of Pennsylvania and NBER, idrechsl@wharton.upenn.edu; Savov is at New York University Stern School of Business and NBER, asavov@stern.nyu.edu; Schnabl is at New York University Stern School of Business, NBER, and CEPR, pschnabl@stern.nyu.edu.
-We thank Andreas Fuster, Arpit Gupta, Anil Kashyap, Amir Sufi, Joseph Vavra, James Vickery and seminar participants at the NBER Summer Institute Macro, Money, and Financial Frictions group, Chicago Booth, Harvard Business School, UCLA, Northwestern (Kellogg), the Philadelphia Fed, and Cornell University.
+Drechsler is at The Wharton School of the University of Pennsylvania and NBER, idrechsl@wharton.upenn.edu; Savov is at New York University Stern School of Business and NBER, asavov@stern.nyu.edu; Schnabl is at New York University Stern School of Business, NBER, and CEPR, pschnabl@stern.nyu.edu.
+We thank Andreas Fuster, Arpit Gupta, Anil Kashyap, Amir Sufi, Joseph Vavra, James Vickery, Toni Whited, an anonymous referee, and seminar participants at the NBER Summer Institute Macro, Money, and Financial Frictions group, Chicago Booth, Harvard Business School, UCLA, Northwestern University, the Philadelphia Federal Reserve Bank, and Cornell University for helpful comments.
 We thank Pauline Liang and Andrew Teodorescu for excellent research assistance.